 Grey Owl Trail sign near the parking lot.

-Locating the trailhead for Grey Owl Trail is quite straightforward.
+Finding the Grey Owl Trailhead is quite straightforward.
 If you’re coming from Saskatoon, drive north on Highway 11 until Prince Albert and then continue north on Highway 2.
-About 75 km after Prince Albert, head west on Highway 264 until reaching Waskesui Lake (both the name of the town and the large lake in Prince Albert National Park).
-Highway 264 turns into Kingsmere Road, which stretches about 33 km to the Kingsmere parking lot.
-If you need it, there’s an outhouse next to the parking area.
-This is also the boat launch for Kingsmere Lake.
+About 75 km after Prince Albert, head west on Highway 264 until reaching Waskesiu Lake — both the name of the town and the large lake in Prince Albert National Park.
+Highway 264 turns into Kingsmere Road for about 33 km to the Kingsmere parking lot.
+There’s an outhouse next to the parking area, and this is also the boat launch for Kingsmere Lake.

 • Save